-To complement the ND Quality Strategy Plan, the MCO shall develop, maintain, and operate a comprehensive Quality Assessment and Performance Improvement (QAPI) program that details the plans, tasks, initiatives, and staff responsible for improving quality and meeting the requirements and ND Medicaid Expansion services as required by § 438.240.
+To complement the ND Quality Strategy, and in compliance with Title 42 CFR § 438.330, the MCO must develop, maintain, and operate a comprehensive Quality Assessment and Performance Improvement (QAPI) program that objectively and systematically monitor and evaluate the quality and appropriateness of care and services provided to members through quality related activities, and pursue opportunities for improvement on an ongoing as required by § 438.240.
 The QAPI is subject to approval by the state.
 In addition to complying with contractual terms related to specific QI activities, processes, and reporting, the MCO shall conform to all applicable federal and state regulations.

-The QAPI must have procedures that:
+The QAPI must have procedures that includes:

-- Assess the quality and appropriateness of care and services furnished to all enrollees and to individuals with special health care needs - Implement mechanisms to detect the over-utilization and under-utilization of health care services - Regularly monitor and evaluate compliance with state standards for the MCOs - Comply with any national performance measures and levels that may be identified and developed by CMS in consultation with the Medical Services Division and other relevant stakeholders - Develop a Utilization Management Plan and annual work plan - Describe methodologies and mechanisms for monitoring and auditing provider performance, identifying deficiencies, addressing deficiencies with corrective action, monitoring of corrective actions for intended results, and communication of all findings to providers - Include a full description of how clinical program initiatives will be addressed as specified by state for the ND Medicaid Expansion population - Include ongoing reports monthly, quarterly, semi-annually, and annually as specified in the reporting section; additional reports as determined necessary by the state for quality assurance and improvement activities (Table B1) - Measure and report to the state its performance using standard performance measures required by the state, including those developed in consultation with the state and other relevant stakeholders (§ 438.3204[c] and § 438.240[a][2]); the program must submit data specified by the state to enable the state to measure the program's performance - Report the status and results of each project to the state upon request and annually as requested for the EQR process and produce new information on quality of care every year
+- Designated staff members with expertise in quality assessment, utilization management, care coordination, healthcare analytics, and predictive modeling. - Use quality indicators, including HEDIS® data and CMS's Core Set of Adult Health Care Quality Measures for Medicaid (Adult Core Set) performance measures to continually assess each MCE's achievement of the Quality Strategy goals and objectives. - Integration of the results from annual PIPs, performance measure rate monitoring, and compliance with federal and State standards. - A health information system sufficient to support the collection, integration, tracking, analysis, and reporting of data. - Use of clinical care standards/practice guidelines. - Implement mechanisms to detect the over- and under-utilization of services. - Regularly monitor and evaluate compliance with state standards for the MCOs. - Comply with any national performance measures and levels that may be identified and developed by CMS in consultation with the Medical Services Division and other relevant stakeholders. - Develop a Utilization Management Plan and annual work plan. - Describe methodologies and mechanisms for monitoring and auditing provider performance, identifying deficiencies, addressing deficiencies with corrective action, monitoring of corrective actions for intended results, and communication of all findings to providers. - Include a full description of how clinical program initiatives will be addressed as specified by state for the ND Medicaid Expansion population. - Include ongoing reports monthly, quarterly, semi-annually, and annually as specified in the reporting section; additional reports as determined necessary by the state for quality assurance and improvement activities (Table A1).

-Review/Revision - Dated 01-01-2022 with CMS Review/Revision - Dated 01-01-2021 with CMS Review/Revision - Dated 01-01-2020 with CMS
+Review/Revision - Dated 01-03-2024 with CMS Review/Revision - Dated 01-01-2022 with CMS Review/Revision - Dated 01-01-2021 with CMS Review/Revision - Dated 01-01-2020 with CMS